patrickhuber/patrickhuber.github.io/_posts/2018-03-27-2018-customizing-a-concourse-pipeline.md

 In BOSH we have the ability us use ops files built into the cli, but in fly we must use external tools to enable the same behavior.

 If you go into the [pivotal-cf/pcf-pipelines customizing-the-pipelines](https://github.com/pivotal-cf/pcf-pipelines#customizing-the-pipelines) repo's README.md you will see the callout for customizing the pipelines with [yaml_patch](https://github.com/pivotal-cf/yaml-patch).
-We can also use the [bosh cli](https://github.com/cloudfoundry/bosh-cli/releases) to perform patching operations with the `bosh int` command.
-Because we most likely already have the bosh command I'll be using that to patch pipelines.
+You may be tempted to use the bosh cli's interpolation command `bosh int` because you already have the CLI locally.
+Avoid this tempation because `bosh int` does not handle the double curly brace variable definition in concourse pipelines.

 ## Principles